Law EnforcementMilitary

 Alex Goin

-Alex Goin is a Staff Writer for The Last Mile, alongside a steadily growing list of other online trade publications focused on communications solutions, government technology, and cybersecurity.
-When she's not writing, she spends her free time educating thousands on lizard care, hanging out with her five lizards, animating, and going to EDM festivals.
+Alex Goin is a Staff Writer for The Last Mile, alongside a steadily growing list of other online trade publications focused on communications solutions, government technology, aviation, and cybersecurity.
+When she's not writing, she spends her free time taking care of her son and spending time with family.

 No Comment